Average site perimeter of directed animals on the two-dimensional lattices: Heaps of pieces

+\begin{proof} Let us first do the case of marked heaps.
+This fact easily stems from the poset structure on the pieces of a heap: the set $X$ of maximal pieces of $H_1$ is the only set of pairwise independent pieces such that every piece of $H_1$ is below a piece of $X$.
+The case of $\mathcal F_\uparrow$ is identical.

+We handle almost strict marked heaps similarly.
+Pulling downwards the lowest piece of each marked stack, or pushing upwards the highest piece, ensures that $H_1$ and $H_2$ are strict in the resulting factorized heap; conversely, as the pieces of $X$ and $Y^-$ are the lowest of their stacks, $(H,X)$ and $(H,Y^-)$ are almost strict marked heaps. \end{proof}

+As a first application, we give a means to compute the generating functions of heaps marked with one piece at a fixed position.

-Let $H_1$ be a strict heap, and let $S$ be a trivial heap containing $b(H_1)$.
-We denote by $F_{H_1\vert S}(t)$ the generating function counting strict factorized heaps of the form $(H_1\cdot H_2)$, with base included in $S$.
-We also denote by $F^*_{H_1\vert S}(t)$ its analogue counting almost-strict factorized heaps.
+\begin{definition} Let $q$ be a position and $S$ a set of positions.
+We denote by $\cH^{(q)}_{[S]}(t)$ the generating function of heaps with base included in $S$, marked with a piece at position $q$.
+We denote by $\cV^q_{[S]}(t)$ the set of heaps with base included in $S$ \emph{avoiding} $q$, i.e.\ such that no piece is concurrent to $q$.
+As usual, we use analogous notations for strict heaps. \end{definition}

-\begin{lemma} Let $H_1$ be a strict heap, and $S$ a trivial heap containing $b(H_1)$.
-The generating functions counting strict and almost-strict factorized heaps of base $S$ of the form $(H_1\cdot H_2)$ are linked as follows:
+\begin{lemma} The generating functions counting heaps of base included in $S$ marked with a piece at position $q$ is given by:

 \end{lemma}